grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 ### Reducing operational costs

-Based on our research, the hardware cost for KartaCam 360 is significantly lower compared to similar professional cameras in the market, making it more feasible to scale up in Southeast Asia as the preferred tool for crowdsourcing imagery collection.
+Based on our research, the hardware cost for KartaCam 360 is significantly lower compared to similar professional cameras in the market.
+This makes it a more feasible option to scale up in Southeast Asia as the preferred tool for crowdsourcing imagery collection.

-With image review (quality checks) and detection are conducted at the edge, we can avoid re-collections and also ensure that only qualified images are uploaded.
+With image quality checks and detection are conducted at the edge, we can avoid re-collections and also ensure that only qualified images are uploaded.
 These result in saving time as well as operational and upload costs.

 ### Upholding privacy standards